Cancels futures, with the option to interrupt running ones.

 plan(multisession, workers = 2)

-## Launch two long running future
+## Launch two long running futures

 fs <- lapply(c(1, 2), function(duration) {